 Is your medicine cabinet filled with expired or unused medications?
 It’s time to reclaim that valuable space and prevent accidental overdosing or abuse by participating in National Prescription Drug Take-Back Day.
 Twice a year, usually in the spring and fall, pharmacists and law enforcement officials encourage patients to return unused medications.
-Take-back days are currently postponed due to the COVID-19 pandemic.
+The next take-back day is Saturday, October 24, 2020.

 Unused medicines can be returned between 10 a.m. and 2 p.m. to: